OpenDataforWeb3/GIS/README.md

 Much more about our intended approach can be found at in this write-up: https://docs.google.com/document/d/1aliAgjct6dZ5ZZdBEwbykJJRgxyMhx_d8Bd99WKLJAg/edit?usp=sharing

-And this is a useful survey of the domain:  https://arxiv.org/ftp/arxiv/papers/1812/1812.08434.pdf
+And this is a useful survey of the GNNs:  https://arxiv.org/ftp/arxiv/papers/1812/1812.08434.pdf

 ![overview](https://github.com/OpenDataforWeb3/GIS/assets/8564403/e9a52b79-2488-4160-abc8-e3b716717fa3)